unigateway/unigateway/docs/docs/user-guide/quick-start-raspberrypi.md

      | Ground       | ground/DC-   |
      | GPIO17       | control/IN   |

-5. Open browser and go to [http://unigateway.local:8080/ui](http://unigateway.local:8080/ui)
+6. Open browser and go to [http://unigateway.local:8080/ui](http://unigateway.local:8080/ui).
-   _Take into account that it may take a few minutes for Unigateway to start after booting MqGateway._
+   _Take into account that it may take a few minutes for Unigateway to start after booting Raspberry Pi._
-6. Go to "Devices"
+7. Go to "Devices"/.
-7. Change the switch for "Workshop light"
+8. Change the switch for "Workshop light".

 ![UniGateway devices UI](images/unigateway-quick-start-ui.png)